 British Columbia – 5% + 7% = 12%

 Please note: Vehicles are considered separately.
 Different provincial taxes might apply than those shown above depending on a number of factors.
-Revenue Canada gives guidance on required GST/HST.
+The Canada Revenue Agency gives guidance on required GST/HST.

 Of course, this is only a simplified version of the Place of Supply rules and you may need clarification for your individual situation.
 The GST/HST rulings and interpretations department is a free service that is available to give you a ruling on how the legislation applies to your scenario.